isomerpages/moe-ncps/_ccas/Club and Societies/Strategy Games Club.md

 During each session, students display the **3Rs**.<br>

-The seniors are **Ready to Serve** by teaching the juniors some strategies of the various board games.&nbsp; They show their juniors by role modelling and teaching them the etiquette of playing games and taking care of the game sets. <br>
+The seniors are **Ready to Serve** by teaching the juniors some strategies of the various board games.&nbsp; They show their juniors by role modelling and teaching them the etiquette of playing games and taking care of the game sets. <br><br>
 The seniors are **Ready to Lead** the juniors in each session by guiding and advising them.
-Some juniors upon seeing the good examples set by the seniors have taken on the role of guiding and helping their peers as well.<br>
+Some juniors upon seeing the good examples set by the seniors have taken on the role of guiding and helping their peers as well.<br><br>
-The students are&nbsp;**Ready to Learn**&nbsp;by playing board games with one another&nbsp;as it helps them with strategic decision making, critical thinking as well as improve their social and communication skills.&nbsp; Students make friends with other students from other levels and classes which they may not have the opportunity to do so on their own.&nbsp; They learn to collaborate and work together.<br>
+The students are&nbsp;**Ready to Learn**&nbsp;by playing board games with one another&nbsp;as it helps them with strategic decision making, critical thinking as well as improve their social and communication skills.&nbsp; Students make friends with other students from other levels and classes which they may not have the opportunity to do so on their own.&nbsp; They learn to collaborate and work together.<br><br>
 Students are given various roles and responsibilities such as taking care of the board games and the equipment given to them.